Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Next compatible action(s) where the token can be input.

   - *ID*
-  Token ID number.
+  Token identification number.
+The ID number is automatically assigned by the system.

   [comment]: <> (Oli fragen)

   - *Place ID*
-  Place ID number.
+  Place identification number.
+The ID number is automatically assigned by the system.

   - *Process Action ID*
-  Process action ID number.
+  Action identification number.
+The ID number is automatically assigned by the system.

   [comment]: <> (Oli fragen.
 Null wenn am end place?)

-## Create view
+### Create view

 *Workflows > Processes > Tab OVERVIEW > Button Points > Menu entry create*